Flow365 Monitoring Team

 Our Flow365 monitors are in the field collecting flow data at least once a month, but often weekly or even daily during periods of changing flow.
 To join this incredible group of volunteers, sign up for the River Run Network to be the first to hear about the next Flow365 Monitoring Training!
 There’s no scientific background necessary to join.

-As a Flow365 Monitor, you’ll get the chance to meet other volunteers at our two hour training session, have a personal site visit with River Run Network Program Manager Lauren Monheim, at your new monitoring site, and commit to one year of monitoring flow at your site.
+As a Flow365 Monitor, you’ll get the chance to meet other volunteers at our two hour training session and have a personal site visit with our River Run Network Program Manager Lauren Knight at your new monitoring site.
+You will commit to one year of monitoring flow at your site.
 You’ll also receive monthly updates from other monitoring sites, weather and flow forecasts for Tucson, and learn about other river restoration events and advocacy opportunities happening in our community.